Polydile/dile-components/docs/crud/crud-detail.md

 - **endpoint**: String, the API endpoint from which the detailed information of the item will be fetched.
 - **element**: Object, the item object whose details are to be displayed by the component.
 - **itemDetailTemplate**: Object (function), the template used to define how the item’s details are displayed.
-- **apiConfig**: Object, the configuration object that customizes how the API data is processed.
+- **responseAdapter**: Object, optional.
+This is the configuration object that customizes how the API data is processed (see the [response adapter page](/crud/response-adapter/))

 ### Methods